 Almost as soon as the walls were completed they were used as an amenity by the local citizens, who would promenade along the broad grassy track.
 It is easy to see why: this is effectively a vast area of parkland where people could escape from the city without exposing themselves to the dangers of the surrounding countryside.

 It remains an amenity to this day.
-Most of the people we encountered during the 4km walk were locals: cyclists, dogwalkers and groups of friends snatching a short walk in their lunch hour.
+Most of the people I encountered during the 4km walk were locals.
+There were cyclists, dogwalkers, and groups of friends snatching a short walk in their lunch hour.
 And families with young children trundling along in rented pedalos.

 The path is lined with trees on both sides.
 On one side you can look down into the old city; on the other is a typical Tuscan landscape, with tall mountains rising in the distance.
 There are areas with children’s play equipment, and places for picnics.
 There are cafés, too, and even a small Museum of Money for the culturally inclined.

-We walked slowly around the wall, enjoying the views of the town as we went.
+I walked slowly around the wall, enjoying the views of the town as I went.
 The Cathedral is visible from many angles, and there was an intriguing glimpse of the Palazzo Pfanner with its fountains and statues.
-But finally we were back where we had started and it was time to explore the city for ourselves.
+But finally I was back where I had started and it was time to explore the rest of the city before looking for lunch.